CIS565-Fall-2013/Project2-Pathtracer/README.md

 * Full global illumination (including soft shadows, color bleeding, etc.) by pathtracing rays through the scene.
 * Properly accumulating emittance and colors to generate a final image
 * Supersampled antialiasing
-* Parallelization by ray instead of by pixel via stream compaction
+* Parallelization by ray instead of by pixel via stream compaction (you may use Thrust for this).
 * Perfect specular reflection

 You are also required to implement at least two of the following features.
 Some of these features you may have already implemented in Project 1.
 If you have, you may NOT resubmit those features and instead must pick two new ones to implement.

+* From scratch stream compaction (no Thrust).
 * Additional BRDF models, such as Cook-Torrance, Ward, etc. Each BRDF model may count as a separate feature.
 * Texture mapping
 * Bump mapping